2. User interfaces

 orFace detection

 .
-But some annotations are requiring linguistic resources like a lexicon (Text Normalization), a dictionary (Phonetization), etc. This step allows to choose the language among the list of installed ones. - Select and configure annotations.
+But some annotations are requiring linguistic resources like a lexicon (Text Normalization), a dictionary (Phonetization), etc. This step allows choosing the language among the list of installed ones.
+Other languages can be added. - Select and configure annotations.
 Click any of the STANDALONE, SPEAKER or INTERACTION button.
-It will change the page content in order to select the annotations SPPAS will perform and to configure them.
+The page content is changing in order to select the annotations SPPAS will perform and to configure them.
 Click the top arrow to come back to the main page.

 - Perform the annotations.
 Click the